kevhwa/encrypted-email-system/README.md

 ## Install

-First make sure that your virtual machine has build-essential and openssl packages available:
+First make sure that your virtual machine has the `build-essential`, `libssl-dev`, and `whois` packages available:
 ```
 $ sudo apt-get update
 $ sudo apt-get install build-essential   # basic essentials